apache/accumulo-website/_docs-2/administration/caching.md

 ## Configuration

 The {% plink tserver.cache.manager.class %} property controls which block cache implementation is used within the tablet server.
-Users can supply their own implementation and set custom configuration properties to control it's behavior (see org.apache.accumulo.core.spi.cache.BlockCacheManager$Configuration.java).
+Users can supply their own implementation and set custom configuration properties to control its behavior (see org.apache.accumulo.core.spi.cache.BlockCacheManager$Configuration.java).

 The index and data block caches are configured for tables by the following properties: